Model Context Protocol (MCP) Quick Start Guide

 } for tool in response.tools]

-# Request DeepSeek, function call description information is passed through tools parameter
+# Request deepseek, the description information for function call is passed through the tools parameter

 response = self.client.chat.completions.create(